GIVING POETRY WINGS

 Giving Poetry Wings - GPW is a Augmented Reality (AR) art exhibition which showcases collaborative work between selected poets and digital/visual artists.
 This will be a result of hackathons hosted prior to the exhibition, with the aim of creating a space and opportunity for poets to have their work developed beyond paper/ spoken word, as well as for digital/visual artists to create new themed work inspired from literature.
 You definitely would not want to miss out on how fascinating and beautiful poetry can soar through the digital realm, when it’s given the wings and the opportunity to fly (especially with AR).

 The first and second edition took place in 2018 and 2019 during the National Art Festival in Makhanda (formerly known as Grahamstown) as part of the Creativate Digital Arts Festival.
+You can view the latest exhibition here.

 THE RADIOACTIVE POETRY CAFE

 The Radioactive Poetry Cafe is our monthly poetry event which is held in Bloemfontein at 59 Plenty (on the last Monday of every month).
 This poetry show emulates the same structure in which we promote content on our blog, and aims to promote different forms of Poetry as well as local and national poets.
-Each event hosts a line up with 3 segments, featuring an "Open mic " line up, a "Featured poet" line up, and the "Guest poet" line up.

 RADIOACTIVE POETRY WORKSHOPS